Steve132/CoinRelay/README.md

     $ cd localdb
     $ python /path/to/crcc.py listen

-WARNING: Due to a bug in the lister daemon, the daemon cannot be stopped with Ctrl-C.  This bug is being fixed.
+WARNING: Due to a bug in the listener daemon, the daemon cannot be stopped with Ctrl-C.  This bug is being fixed.

 Support/Thanks
 --------------------------

 If you use or like this project please consider donating.
+Address: 1RELAY11yrKkqxpCSwE7moim2s38a4nJN